shcaba/Sebastes_melanops_WA/Document/_main.md

 - Estimate or fix selectivity parameters
 - Logistic or dome-shaped selectivity?

-After much consideration, it was determined that some parameters were inestimable ($M$,$L_min$ for both sexes), some did not move much for initial values and could be fixed (e.g., CV at length values, some selectivity parameters), and others could be estimated (e.g., $L_{\infty}$, $k$, $lnR_0$).
-Estimation of $L_min$ returned very high estimates of $L_{\infty}$ for both sexes, thus the $L_min$ value for both females and males was fixed to the external estimates.
+After much consideration, it was determined that some parameters were inestimable ($M$, $L_{min}$ for both sexes), some did not move much for initial values and could be fixed (e.g., CV at length values, some selectivity parameters), and others could be estimated (e.g., $L_{\infty}$, $k$, $lnR_0$).
+Estimation of $L_min$ returned very high estimates of $L_{\infty}$ for both sexes, thus the $L_{min}$ value for both females and males was fixed to the external estimates.
 No priors were used on any of the estimated parameters except female $L_{\infty}$ which used a normal prior and a standard deviation set a bit higher from the external fit to the growth curve (0.2).
-Length at maturity, fecundity-weight, and length-weight relationship, steepness ($h$) and recruitment variance were all fixed.
+Length-at-maturity, fecundity-weight, and length-weight relationship, steepness ($h$) and recruitment variance were all fixed.

 The selectivity of all fisheries were estimated as logistic even if dome-shaped selectivity was an option (and starting values begin at a strong dome-shaped position).
 Constant selectivity was assumed for the whole time period as there was no reason to suggest otherwise, and is consistent with the previous stock assessment treatment.

 The full list of estimate and fixed parameters are found in Table \ref{tab:model-param}.

 The biggest uncertainty was in the treatment of sex-specific $M$, as estimation came in very low for both sexes versus observed ages in the population and the treatment in the last assessment.
 This parameter affects both scale and status, and thus is a valuable parameter to consider for characterizing model specification error and defining states of nature.
-Both likelihood profiles and senstivities explore the influence of this parameter on derived model outputs.
+Both likelihood profiles and sensitivities explore the influence of this parameter on derived model outputs.

 General attributes of the reference model are that indices of abundance are assumed to have lognormal measurement errors.
 Length compositions and conditional age at length samples are all assumed to follow a multinomial sampling distribution, where the sample size is fixed at the input sample size calculated during compositional example, and where this input sample size is subsequently reweighted to account for additional sources of overdispersion (see below).
 Recruitment deviations were also estimated are assumed to follow a lognormal distribution, where the standard deviation of this distribution is tuned as explained below.